Posted byon under

 So what goes in the

 routes module?
-The routes are the different URLs that the application implements.
+The routes handle the different URLs that the application supports.
 In Flask, handlers for the application routes are written as Python functions, called view functions.
 View functions are mapped to one or more route URLs so that Flask knows what logic to execute when a client requests a given URL.

 Here is the first view function for this application, which you need to write in a new module named app/routes.py: